ISU-Monarchs/HabitatRestoration/data-raw/nectar/README.md

 Transect length

     Transect length differed between sites.
 Transect length ranged from 30 meters to 100 meters in length.
-See '2016_survey_dates_transect_lengths', '2017_survey_dates_transect_lengths', and '2018_survey_dates_transect_lengths', to determine transect length for each site.
+See files in 'survey' folder, to determine transect length for each site.

     Transect length sometimes differed at the same site across different rounds.
-See '2016_survey_dates_transect_lengths', '2017_survey_dates_transect_lengths', and '2018_survey_dates_transect_lengths', to determine transect length for each site.
+See files in 'survey' folder to determine transect length for each site.

-        transect length changed as noted in '2016_survey_dates_transect_lengths' at sites: cre1, nkn1, nkn2, sie1, pre1a
+        transect length changed as noted in 'survey2016' at sites: cre1, nkn1, nkn2, sie1, pre1a

         transect length changed at sut2 and pre1a between round 3 2016 and round 1 2017

         transect length remained the same at all sites from round 1 2017 and following Section length

-    2016- see datasheet or '2016_survey_dates_transect_lengths' document to determine if sections were 10 meters or 20 meters in length in 2016.
+    2016- see datasheet or 'survey2016' document to determine if sections were 10 meters or 20 meters in length in 2016.

     All sections were 10 meter lengths in 2017 and years following